Pay discrimination

 You have the right to be paid fairly for your work.

 You have rights when it comes to compensation for your work.
-You have the right to file a complaint or a Charge of Discrimination, participate in an employment discrimination investigation or lawsuit, engage in protected equal employment opportunity (EEO) activity, or oppose discrimination without being retaliated against by your employer.
+You have the right to file a complaint or a Charge of Discrimination, participate in an employment discrimination investigation or lawsuit, engage in protected activity, or oppose discrimination without being retaliated against by your employer.

 What this means for you